NEBourhoods

 The New European Bauhaus (NEB)

 The New European Bauhaus (NEB) aims to create a bridge between art, culture and education and science and technology.
-Horizon Europe, the EU’s current framework programme for research and innovation, has a key role to play in driving new ideas, prototypes and products, as research and innovation are essential elements of the design, implementation and dissemination of the NEB.
+Horizon Europe, the EU’s current framework programme for research and innovation, has a key role to play in driving new ideas, prototypes and products, as research and innovation are essential elements of the design, implementation and dissemination of NEB.
 The call for tenders, to which the NEBourhoods consortium had applied, was one of the 'missions’ of Horizon Europe’s 2021-2022 work programme.
 Further information can be found here.

 Project Overview